dag10/blog/about/index.md

 software and hardware.
 Focused on empowering content creation and creativity, and computing that feels human.

-I'll be joining Valve in Summer 2018 to work on virtual reality.
+I'll be joining Valve full-time starting Summer 2018 to work on virtual reality.

 My projects have used C, C++, C#, Python, Javascript, C#, Java, and PHP.